Chancellor's Undergraduate Research Award Information for Students

 - Applications will be accepted and awards will be granted on a rolling basis until the program is full.
 But faculty should try to get all applications in early to ensure that students have time to register for credit (before the tenth day of the semester).
 Applications submitted after the tenth day of the semester will still be considered if award funding remains–even if students are unable to sign up for credit.

 - If you do not already have a research supervisor or position, go to the Undergraduate Research Experience database and search on the upper right-hand side for research opportunities among faculty profiles and project descriptions.
-Quick view: faculty who have already indicated that they want to hire a student under this program.

 - Contact faculty members by completing the “URE Email Webform” that appears at the bottom of the faculty member’s research information page.